corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 By importing a module, you ensure the file has run and you get access to anything that it has defined (like variables or functions).

-> This analogy doesn't always hold up - packages and modules don't *need* to derive from the filesystem - but it's correct for most purposes.
+> This analogy doesn't always hold up - packages and modules don't *need* to derive from the file system - but it's correct for most purposes.

 For example, look at this file structure: